 - Are there any accessibility issues for your child or special facilities (eg. toileting facilities or medical rooms) they require?

 - How does the school inform and involve parents – how will they communicate with you?

 - The SEN Department – will your child be working in a separate SEN area for some lessons/interventions?

 - Does the school have supervised homework time?
 This can be invaluable for children who need help to understand the task and can prevent a lot of tension at home.

 - Is there somewhere your child can go / someone they can talk to if they have a problem?

-- What options / choices are available in Year 9 – it may seem a while off but time flies by.
-If your child is not good at academic subjects it is important to consider what their options will be in the future and what qualifications they may be able to get.
+- What options / choices are available in Year 9?
+It is important to consider what your child’s options could be and what qualifications they may be able to get.